College of Liberal Arts & Sciences

 Our Clinical Science program, housed in newly renovated Stuit Hall, aims to reduce the burden of mental illness and improve public health by producing the next generation of leading clinical researchers who share three intertwined characteristics.
 First, students in the program conduct research that advances the understanding, assessment, and treatment of psychopathology as well as identifies factors that may influence health behaviors and coping, all with the ultimate aim to improve physical and mental health.
 Research may also examine bidirectional interactions between mental and physical health.
-Such research can be conducted in wide variety of settings, ranging from academic and medical-center contexts to service-provision, school, and public-policy contexts.
+Such research can be conducted in a wide variety of settings, ranging from academic and medical-center contexts to service-provision, school, and public-policy contexts.
 Second, students apply evidence-based methods to address behavioral-health problems.
 And third, students disseminate clinical science through publishing, teaching, training care providers, developing and evaluating programs of care, or contributing to public policy.
-We place a particular premium on the integration of research, application, and dissemination training experiences.
+We emphasize training experiences that integrate research, application, and dissemination.

 Our program offers students integrative and cross-disciplinary training opportunities that capitalize on relevant expertise throughout psychological science, as well as in allied disciplines, such as Psychiatry, Neurology, Genetics, Obstetrics and Gynecology, Neuroscience, and Public Health.
 This includes participation of interested clinical science students in the departmental NIH-funded T32 Behavioral and Biomedical Interface Training Program and pursuit of specialized neuropsychology training opportunities through the Clinical Neuropsychology Subtrack.
 Consistent with our goals, we seek students who wish to pursue careers that are primarily research-focused and who place significant value on high-quality clinical training in their development as a clinical scientist.

 Our program is a charter member of the Academy of Psychological Clinical Science (APCS), a coalition of leading doctoral and internship training programs that share a commitment to advancing clinical science.